ivgalic/resume/README.md

  _iOS, Xcode, CVS, Objective-C, remote work_

-### March 2009 - January 2010: NightIrion
+####March 2009 - January 2010: NightIrion
 **Role: Founder, Zagreb/Croatia**

-I started a sole proprietorship with the intent on doing freelance work which would fund my own game development efforts.
+I started the agency mentioned above with the intent on doing freelance work which would fund my own game development efforts.
 During this period, I worked for several, mostly US-based clients on smaller iPhone projects.
 Most notable was cooperation with Marroni Electronic